 67 Cutting line on the "Rim" fire in Butte County.
 This line did not hold.

-68 This was my last day on the line.
+68 This was my last day on the line and the next to the last day of my career.
 The following day, I turned in my gear and wrapped up some computer projects and that was it.